 Soy lattes are hard to find in Vietnam so it was such a pleasure to discover soy milk as an option on the Cocobox menu.
 It was even a bigger pleasure when I discovered that the soy latte at Cocobox is really good.
 They use the Hoi An Roastery Coffee (they are owned by the same people) and though it’s not crazy amazing third-wave stuff, it’s better than your average Starbucks cuppa.

-Cocobox is an excellent place to sit, drink coffee and watch Hoi An go by (or work for hours on end on your blog like I did).
+Cocobox is an excellent place to sit, drink coffee and watch Hoi An go by (or work for hours on your Vietnam travel blog like I did).

 Sadly, I didn’t get a chance to eat in every vegan restaurant in Hoi An so here’s a list of the ones I didn’t get to try.
 Report back if you go there please!

-(Note: I tried to find this place and couldn’t but it was dark and rainy, so maybe you’ll have better luck.)
+(Note: I read about Annen on Vegan Food Quest and tried to find it.
+Totally failed, but it was dark and rainy, so let me know if you have better luck.)

 Quan Chay An Nhu, 516 Hai Bà Trưng